Travel in the Spiritual Worlds

 War That Absolves Sin and Guilt

 The grand paradox of prosecutors and police is that there is often tremendous pressure to skirt or break one set of rules or laws in order to enforce a different set of laws.
-In order to bring criminals to justice and fight evil, it is very tempting to bend the rules and violate due process.
+In order to bring criminals to justice and fight the perceived ever expanding wave of evil, it is very tempting to bend the rules and violate due process.
 But a religiously-oriented crusader against evil can easily come to see the laws and rules of criminal procedure as impediments to attaining justice rather than something that supports justice.
 Breaking the rules or being immoral when the goal is fighting evil is forgiven.

 As an illustration, the Guardian Newspaper published the article "America's Deadliest Prosecutors" on July 1st, 2016 which shows how five prosecutors were responsible for generating 440 death sentences.
 The article claims that the sentences were "personality-driven" and that a study showed in one case that 46% of verdicts had prosecutorial misconduct and another prosecutor had one third of the 54 capital sentences challenged when misconduct was discovered with three overturned.
 These five "overzealous" prosecutors whose prosecutions represented one out of seven of the people currently on death row clearly were on a crusade to punish evil and the sentence of death was what they were consistently seeking as punishment.